 Testing a Filtered Model (Basic Data Mining Tutorial)

-Now that you have determined that the TM_Decision_Tree model is the most accurate, you should evaluate the model in the context of the Adventure Works Cycles targeted mailing campaign.
-The Marketing department wants to know if there is a difference in the characteristics of male bike buyers and female bike buyers.
-This information will help them decide which magazines to use for advertising and which products to feature in their mailings.
+Now that you have determined that the TM_Decision_Tree model is the most accurate, you will customize the model to better suit the needs of the Adventure Works Cycles targeted mailing campaign.
+Specifically, the Marketing department would like to know if there are any differences between male and female customers.
+The information could help them decide which magazines to use for advertising and which products to feature in their mailings.